UCSD-SEELab/iotsim-validation/data/README.md

 # Collected data description

 This tutorial will walk you through the organization of experiment data from top to bottom.

 Each folder in this directory contains a set of collected data with specific settings (explained in [Experiment Sets](#Experiment-Sets)).
 There are 11 `.txt` files in each folder, recording the collected traces from each device and an additional file from powermeter (explained in [Devices](#Devices)).
 Finally, each line in a `.txt` files notes collecting time, power, temperature and delay (explained in [Data Traces](#Data-Traces)).
 We also provide a script for visualization, see [Instructions for Visualization](#Instructions-for-Visualization).

 All plots are stored in the `img` folder, with test case as their name.
 All results are saved in `result.txt`, including the average power and delay in each test case.

+The folder `reliot-plot` contains the scripts and data for plots in the paper.

 ## Test Scenarios in Paper

-The core idea is to test power, temperature and reliability under
+The core idea is to test power, temperature and reliability under computation offloading and different ambient temperature.

 * **Scenario 1:** rpi02, rpi03, rpi04 send 10kB to rpi01 every 200ms.
 After rpi01 receives the packet, it fires a linear regression of 5kB->4B.
 The generated 4B and the rest 5kB will be sent to rpi31. rpi31 runs the linear regression of 5KB->4B for the rest 5kB once it receives the packet.
 Ambient temperature is 25 °C.